 When choosing tyres for your car, there are a number of options available to you.
-In Britain, where the temperature can often delve below 7° C between October and March, you may be considering winter tyres or snow tyres.
+In Britain, where the temperature can often delve below 7°C between October and March, you may be considering winter or snow tyres.
 Here we outline the differences for your consideration.

 What About Snow Tyres?

-The reason why you should only use snow tyres in these circumstances is that the studs damage the road surface of the tarmac in usual conditions.
+The reason why you should only use snow tyres in these circumstances is that the studs damage the road surface of the tarmac in warmer conditions.
 In fact, some regions have laws governing the use of snow tyres, limiting their use to certain months of the year.
+Snow tyres are usually too extreme for the average motorist, and should only be reserved for those who live in conditions that experience frequent and heavy snow during the winter months.

 Fitting Winter Tyres